 Ultimately, none of this demands radically new behavior from well-run companies.
 Do they seek to avoid litigation and fines due to faulty products or processes?
 Do they try to behave like responsible corporate citizens, at least for the cameras?
 Do they agree with the studies out of Harvard University, Google, the Journal of Management, the Boston Consulting Group, McKinsey & Co., and a slew of other institutions that conclude diversity leads to better decision making?
 If so, an ESG fund’s investment committee might be looking at them right now.

-And maybe you should be looking at ESG funds.
+And maybe you should be looking at making smart financial investments with ESG funds.
 Each one is a little different, and not just in their annual returns.
 Some emphasize E more, others S, others G. So there’s bound to be one that meets your own preferences as well as your financial objectives.
 Maybe it would be a good idea to put a suitable amount of your retirement portfolio in one, or maybe it would suit you better to expose just your philanthropic endeavors to a specific ESG fund.
 Like any financial decision, it can get complicated pretty quickly.
-Perhaps you should talk to an investment advisor about this trending area in the financial world.
+Perhaps you should talk to an advisor about this trend of making socially responsible and smart financial investments.